Komzpa/geocentre-to-osm/README.md

 geocentre-to-osm
 ================

-Repo that contains Geocentre Consulting to OpenStreetMap format converter to use commercial data with open source tools
+Geocentre Consulting to OpenStreetMap format converter.

+Based on dataset description from ~2011 and was successfully used to push routing graph into Gosmore rendering engine.

+Feel free to adapt to your own needs, pull requests are welcome.